sovrin-foundation/old-sovrin/getting-started.md

 ## Inspect the Claim

-Notice that when Alice last showed the Faber link, there was a new line: Available claim: Transcript.
+Notice that when Alice last showed the Faber link, there was a new line: Available Claim(s): Transcript.
 A **_claim_** is a piece of information about an identity - -a name, an age, a credit score… It is information claimed to be true.
 In this case, the claim is named "Transcript."

 Claims are offered by an **_issuer_**.
 An issuer may be any identity owner known to Sovrin, and any issuer may issue a claim about any identity owner it can identify.
 The usefulness and reliability of a claim are tied to the reputation of the issuer, with respect to the claim at hand.
 For Alice to self-issue a claim that she likes chocolate ice cream may be perfectly reasonable, but for her to self-issue a claim that she graduated from Faber College should not impress anyone.
 The value of this transcript is that it is provably issued by Faber College.
 Alice wants to use that claim.
 She asks for more information: